-Instuctor(s):
+Class: Date(s): Location:

+Instructor(s):

 Directions:

-Please take a moment and rate the class you attended by completing the form below.
-The highest possible
+Please take a moment and rate the class you atter nded by completing the form below.
+The highest possible rating

-rating for each category is 10 and the lowest is 1.
-We would also like to encourage you to give a brief
+for each category is 10 and the lowest is 1.
+We

-explanation or comment for your response in the space provided, if you need more room please use the
+comment for your response in the space provide d.
+If you need more ro oom please use the space provided on the

-space provided on the backside of this form.
+back page of this form.

-1. Organization of class / subject
+1. Organization of Class/Subject

 Greeting?
 Review of previous lesson?
-Well
+Well pla nnea

-planned presentation?
+presentation?
 Stated Objective?
 Summary?

 2. Instructor Knowledge

 Adequately prepared?
 Knew topic matter?
-Followed the
+Follow

 lesson plan?
-Met Purpose/Objectives of the class?
+Met Purpose/Objectives of the cla ss?

 3. Teaching Techniques

 Application of teaching methodologies?

-Variety of Visual aids?
+Variety of Visual

+aids?
 Eye Contact?
-Handout

-materials?
+Handout materials?

 4. Classroom Management

 Stayed on task?
-Kept classroom discussions to
+Kept classroom discussions to the •

-the

-point?
-Instructor was fair and friendly, yet in
+Instructor was fair and friendly, yet in control?
+M 1anaged

-control?
-Managed time?
+time?

 5. Ability to Motivate

 Enthusiastic?
 Appropriate use of humor?
-Maintained
+Mainta iined

 interest of the students?
-Kept students involved?
+Kept students invo olved?

 6. Speech

 Spoke clearly and distinctly?
 Inflection?

-Projection?
+Projection n?

 Grammar?
 Communicates well?

 7. Professionalism

 Demeanor or Conduct?
 Appearance?
 Classroom

 presence?
 Body language?
 Posture?

 8. Classroom Participation

 Student's participation was encouraged?
+Respons re to

-Response to Questions?
-Perceptive and
+Questions?
+Perceptive and supportive of students

-supportive of students needs and ideas?
+and ideas?

-9.Lessons Taught on Appropriate Level
+9. Lessons Taught on Appropriate Level

 Was the lesson over the heads of the students?
+Die d the

-Did the lesson insult the intelligence of the
+lesson insult the intelligence of the students?

-students?

 10. Overall Comments or Concerns

 Did students grasp the material?
-Can you apply
+Can you apply th he

-the Knowledge/skills taught?
-Suggestions to
+Knowledge/skills taught?
+Suggestions to improve?

-improve?
+nage of this form for additional

-11. Comments or suggestions to improve this course.
-Please feel free to use the back page for additional comment
+11. Comments or suggestions to improve this concomments. uise.
+Please use the back page of this form for additional

-as well.

-ACADEMY EVALUATION 10B
+ACADEMY EVALUATION

-Recommended by the Curriculum SME Committee
+Recommended by the Curriculum SME Committee 10B